-With GAT+ Google Workspace Super Admins and Google Workspace Delegated Auditors can give user access into another user’s Gmail account indefinitely.
+With GAT+ G Suite Super Admins and G Suite Delegated Auditors can give user access into another user’s Gmail account indefinitely.

 By default Admins could delegate for any number of hours and GAT+ would automatically remove the delegation when the time set is up.
 This saves Admins having to remember to go back and remove it manually).
 Now, by using 0 hours, Admins have the option to delegate permanently.